Doctoral programme in Neuroscience

 A number of other specialized and general courses are also given each semester and will be announced in the course catalogue.

-If you feel that you need to refresh your knowledge in basic neuroscience we recommend the free on-line course in Medical Neuroscience organized by Duke University.
+If you have studied basic neuroscience but feel that you need to refresh your knowledge, we recommend the free online course in Medical Neuroscience organised by Duke University.

 Log in to Coursera.org, register and search for Medical Neuroscience.

 The Brain Simulation Platform of the Human Brain Project (Helsinki on 7-8 October 2019)